Aeron Headrest Comparison – Engineered Now versus Atlas

 Will the headrest blend well with my chair?

-The Engineered Now headrest may not be using the same fabric used in the original Aeron chairs.
+The PosturePilot or Engineered Now headrest may not be using the same fabric used in the original Aeron chairs.
 Despite that, it’s hard to visually tell or feel a difference when installed on the chair.

 As for the Atlas, the mesh is the same material used on the original Aeron Chairs, so it should provide a perfect match.
 It has a sleeker and simpler-looking design, which makes it aesthetically more pleasing.
 In this aspect, the Atlas headrest should be the clear winner.